 - Be an Australian Citizen or Australian Permanent Resident

 - Have a GPA of 5.0 or higher at the point of application

 - Be a current second year (or above) student in the Bachelor of Commerce degree with a major in Financial Planning (completed a minimum of 80CP) or

-- Be a commencing student at Griffith University in one of the following degrees;
+- Be a commencing student, in 2020, at Griffith University in one of the following degrees;

 - Graduate Certificate in Financial Planning(3329)

 To be considered for this scholarship you must complete the following sections within the application:

 Complete sections relevant to your education history and/or program information:

 - Program preferences